gdemeester3112/LabReport2/LabReport2.md

-# This is my code for StringServer.java:
+# Part 1, This is my code for StringServer.java:

 ```
 import java.io.IOException;